 Q: What are your opening times?

-A: Most offices are open from 9.30am to 4.30pm, but please check opening hours for your local office.
+A: Most offices are open from 9.30am to 4.30pm, but please check opening hours for your local service.

 Q: Do I need an appointment?

-A: Please contact your nearest office to check local arrangements.
+A: Please contact your nearest service to check local arrangements.

 Q: How many times will I be able to come or help?